tinyclub/linux-lab/README.md

 ### Why not kvm speed up disabled

-kvm only supports both of qemu-system-i386 and qemu-system-x86_64 currently, and it also requires the cpu and bios support.
+kvm only supports both of qemu-system-i386 and qemu-system-x86_64 currently, and it also requires the cpu and bios support, otherwise, you may get this error log:

+    modprobe: ERROR: could not insert 'kvm_intel': Operation not supported

 Check cpu virtualization support, if nothing output, then, cpu not support virtualization: